BetaGem/FITS-Marker/README.md

 In my case, I use it to mark 2187 galaxies from HSC-SSP, with 4 images (g, r, i, RGB) for each galaxy.
 I save the results into a FITS table.

-Additional features: Image contrast adjustable.
-Statistical tool that can count the number of galaxies in each type.
+Additional features: Image contrast adjustment.
+Statistical tool for counting the number of galaxies in each type.

 **Installation (Linux)**